pypeit/PypeIt/doc/image_proc.rst

 By default, the readnoise variance image does *not* include digitization noise.
 Digitization noise is driven by the conversion from counts to ADU via the gain and the quantization to an integer.
-One can be derive the digitization noise by taking the second moment of a uniform distribution from -1/2 to 1/2 to find :math:`\sqrt{1/12}` ADU [1]_ [2]_, which is typically negligible (i.e., when the gain is on the same order as the readnoise).
+One can derive the digitization noise by taking the second moment of a uniform distribution from -1/2 to 1/2 to find :math:`\sqrt{1/12}` ADU [1]_ [2]_, which is typically negligible (i.e., when the gain is on the same order as the readnoise).
 And, in most cases, digitization noise will have been included in the estimate of the readnoise.
-For this reason, digitization noise is *not* explicitly included in the ``PypeIt`` variance model, and its inclusion cannot be turned on using a pypeit parameter.
+For this reason, digitization noise is *not* explicitly included in the ``PypeIt`` variance model, and its inclusion cannot be turned on using a ``PypeIt`` parameter.
 If you need to add digitization noise for your instrument, please `Submit an issue`_.

 Overscan Subtraction
 --------------------